ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 Embedding the JW Player in your website is a simple, 3-step process:

 1. Upload the *jwplayer.js*, *player.swf* and *yt.swf* files from the download ZIP to your server.
 All other files in the download (documentation, source code, etc) are optional.
-2. Include the *jwplayer.js* somewhere in the head of your website:
+2. Include the *jwplayer.js* somewhere in the head of your webpage:

     .. code-block:: html